j-corp-25/Mastermind_py/README.md

 - My goal for today is to get hints working, its a harder feature to implement than I thought because theres multiple ways to it.
 - Aside from working on the hints I also want to start refactoring my code to be more readable since theres only one day left.
-- If I get hints working, I'll see if I can work on setting up some kind of score.
 - If get hints, and score working without using too much time.
 I'll comeback to research how to make a timer run while the person is playing.
 - Regarding the score feature.
 The initial plan is to integrate a function that calculates the score based on the number of hints used and the attempts left before winning.
 Achieving maximum points should be possible only if no hints are used and the number of attempts is minimized.
 - This way you can only achieve the maximum amount of points if you don't use hints and have as little attempts as possible.